ivansible/vagrant/roles/lin-enter/README.md

 rename if ...
 create if

+rename:
+`raw` is better becase `command`/`shell` modules depend on home directory `async`+`poll` prevents the unreachable error, but incompatible with `raw` after testing many combinations, `command` is the only viable alternative

 ### Python management

+Current logic is simple: install python2 if not present.
+In future, more methods will be implemented.

 what if ansible_python_interpreter != /usr/bin/python
 ... options: ignore, install python2, switch inventory to python3